Inflammation Damages your Thyroid

 And these sensitivities extend to your intestinal tract and your gut.

-The same organ which is responsible for breaking down the food that you eat each and every day.
+The same organ is responsible for breaking down the food that you eat each and every day.

 What happens when inflammation hits the gut?